Try::Tiny - Minimal try/catch with proper preservation of $@

 $args = \@_; try { $_ = $self->bar($_) for @$args } }

-returns from the try
+return returns from the try block, not

-from the parent sub (note that this is also how eval
+from the parent sub (note that this is also how eval works,

 but not how TryCatch works): sub parent_sub { try { die; } catch {